This is a reference vignette of the package’s core functionality. Other package vignettes cover additional features.

 Specify the number of daemons to launch:

-performance.
-Consider cores reserved for other purposes.
+Account for any cores reserved for other purposes.
+For I/O-bound work

 With Dispatcher (default)

-The default dispatcher = TRUE creates a background
+The default dispatcher = TRUE enables optimal

 info() provides current statistics as an integer